The Little Prince and the Labyrinth of Exoplanets

 Astronomer:

 “Yes, but these shapes are not mere points.
 They belong to something deeper—an algebraic variety—a tapestry of planetary formation and the possibility of life.
-Picture a hidden web beneath the visible orbits.
-Each exoplanet is a solution to cosmic equations we have scarcely begun to write down.”
+Imagine a hidden web beneath the visible orbits.
+Each exoplanet is a solution to cosmic equations that we have scarcely begun to write down.”

 The Little Prince thanked the astronomer and soared away in search of other worlds.
-He found a second planet made entirely of mirrors that each reflected a different night sky.
+He found a second planet made entirely of mirrors, each reflecting a different night sky.
 There, a geometer welcomed him with a quiet smile.
-With a wave of her hand, she produced lines and curves in the air—each trembling with colour.
+With a wave of her hand, she produced lines and curves in the air, each trembling with colour.

 Geometer: